Chiang Mai Chiang Mai Province, Thailand Travel Guide

 This guide readies you for an unforgettable journey, with detailed advice to explore its unique charm.

-The city's original layout, a square moat and wall, mirrors its historical design as a fortified capital.
+The city's original layout, a square moat and wall, echoes its historical design as a fortified capital.
 Many of the temples within the Old City date back to this Lanna period, displaying unique architectural styles.

 Lanna Kingdom established by King Mangrai.